-I'm so excited to be living my dream.
-I can't wait to help you establish the same amazing, unique, and evolutionary relationship with your dog that I've been so lucky to have with mine.
+We can't wait to help you establish the same amazing, unique, and evolutionary relationship with your dogs that we've been so lucky to have with ours.
 With a little patience, leadership, structure and hard work, together we can make sure you and your dog are living the best possible life together.

-While I've loved all the dogs in my life, Grimm holds a special place in my heart.
-He's the first dog I've raised from puppyhood and his personality counters mine perfectly.
-He's a 2 year old German Shepherd who's enthusiasm for life is unmatched.
-He forces me to venture outside of my comfort zone and is constantly reminding me of how to be grateful for the small things when life gets tough.
-His trust and unconditional loyalty are something I'll forever be grateful for.
+Grimm is a 2 year old German Shepherd with a gloriously goofy demeanor who's enthusiasm for life is unmatched.
+He forces us to venture outside of our comfort zones and is constantly reminding us of how to be grateful for the small things when life gets tough.

-Aside from just being a family pet, Grimm is also my co-worker, my teacher and my best friend.
-He's my shadow who goes almost everywhere with me.
-While chasing a frisbee is his ultimate goal in life he also enjoys hiking, splashing in rivers, and shoving his soccer ball into your legs to get attention.
+While chasing a frisbee is his ultimate goal in life, he also enjoys hiking, splashing in rivers, and shoving his soccer ball into your legs to get attention.
 We're always trying to learn new things together.
-We've tried our hand at Barn Hunt, Sheep Herding and will soon be learning about Tracking!

 Together we've tried our hand at Barn Hunt, Sheep Herding, Lure Coursing, and tracking.
 He continually helps push us outside of our comfort zone to try new things, and we couldn't be more grateful to have such a wonderful partner in crime.